 It's hard to overstate how far the Elantra has come in terms of quality and convenience.
 Buyers don't have to make any sacrifices when choosing the current model.
 It delivers commendable fuel economy at a bargain price, but you also get a roomy cabin, distinctive styling inside and out, and surprising standard features like heated mirrors and satellite radio.
 In short, the Elantra is more car than its market position suggests.

-Power comes from a 1.8-liter four-cylinder with 148 horsepower.
+Standard power comes from a 1.8-liter four-cylinder with 148 horsepower, and an optional 2-liter four-cylinder injects 173 horses.
 Buyers have a choice of manual or automatic transmissions, both offering six speeds.

 The Mazda3 carries out the brand's mission to provide some fun for the driver in all of its models.
-Like the Elantra, horsepower starts out at a healthy 148, but goes up to 167 in upper-trim models.
+The Mazda3 excels in terms of performance thanks to its standard 155-horsepower 2-liter four-cylinder and optional 184-horsepower 2.5-liter four-pot.
 Firm suspension tuning and communicative steering provide athletic handling that's easy to appreciate in everyday driving.

 Mazda deploys quality materials throughout the interior, so there's little evidence you're riding in an economy car.
 Buyers with things to carry can opt for a rather attractive hatchback variant.